Injured In A Car Accident In Michigan: 9 Things To Know

 Violate them and you arm defense lawyers with a valuable weapon to attack your case and undermine the true value of your injuries.

-In a personal injury lawsuit, the accident victim’s entire medical history can be discovered.
+In a personal injury lawsuit, the crash victim’s entire medical history can be discovered.
 So a proper history must be provided immediately to doctors, and it must be as accurate as possible.
 Remember that we live in an age of computers, private investigators and Social Security numbers.
 If an injury ever appeared in your medical or work records, it will be found.
-An old or minor injury that occurred years ago to the same area by a new car or truck accident must be disclosed, so doctors can properly differentiate between old and current automobile accident-related injuries.
+An old or minor injury that occurred years ago to the same area by a new car or truck crash must be disclosed, so doctors can properly differentiate between old and current automobile crash-related injuries.

 Uninsured and Underinsured Motorist Coverage (UM and UIM) are optional types of coverage that provide many important protections.
 If an insured person makes a misrepresentation that is considered material, the insurer may be entitled to cancel the insurance policy.